Symbolic Regression for Shared Expressions: Introducing Partial Parameter Sharing: Introduction

-Problems with two or more categorical variables can be approached using category"=value"=combinations as a single, condensed categorical variable.
-However, this ignores a crucial part of the problem, and fails to fully exploit the potential to share and reduce parameters.
-To the best of our knowledge, all prior works but one explored approaches capable of incorporating only one categorical variable.
-Only \cite{KronbergerKommendaPrombergerNickel:2018:1} could in principle handle multiple categorical variables separately.
+Problems with two or more categorical variables can be approached using category-value combinations as a single, condensed categorical variable.
+However, this ignores a crucial part of the problem and fails to fully exploit the potential for parameter sharing and reduction.
+To the best of our knowledge, all prior works but one have explored approaches capable of incorporating only one categorical variable.
+Only Kronberger~\etal~\cite{KronbergerKommendaPrombergerNickel:2018:1} could, in principle, handle multiple categorical variables separately.
 However, their approach cannot account for the interactions.
-In the present work, we demonstrate a novel approach that uses three types of parameter sharing, \ie \enquote{fully-shared} (global), \enquote{partially-shared} (category"=value"=specific), and \enquote{non-shared} (category"=value"=combination-specific).
+In the present work, we demonstrate a novel approach that uses three types of parameter sharing, \ie \enquote{fully-shared} (global), \enquote{partially-shared} (category-value-specific), and \enquote{non-shared} (category-value-combination-specific).

-In the following section, the proposed approach is introduced, while its benefits are demonstrated in \cref{section:application}.
-Finally, a conclusion is drawn in \cref{section:conclusion}.
+The proposed approach is introduced in the following section.
+In \cref{section:related-work}, we discuss existing methods and compare them to our approach.
+Finally, the approach and its benefits are demonstrated in \cref{section:application}, before a conclusion is drawn in \cref{section:conclusion}.